-l, have been informed of my rights to re ceive just compensation for the portion
+l, have been informed of i my rights to receive just co mpensation for the portion

-1 - ner's Name)
+• ner's Name) to construct

 of my property which wil be used by (Govt.
-Agency or Organization) ruct (Project Name)
+Agency or Organization) to construct (Project Name)

-in the (Gove Agency or Organization) (Froject Name)
+in the , , ,

-(Project Area) .
+(Project Area 1)

-ng Real Property for Federal and Federal-Aid Pr placed Person under the Federal Relocation Ass
+ing Real Property for Federal and placed Person under the Federal =

-by a representative of on
+by a representative of 0 n

 accompany the appraiser of process.
-I was also given t during this process; the opportunity to di (Govt.
-Agency or Organization) cluding my right to have the property appraised and my right to receive Just Compensation bas iscuss any concerns I might have regarding the es my property and I understand which portion . ed upon the appraisal or valuation information I have been provided.
+I was also given t during this process; he opportunity to o (Govt.
+Agency or Organian (Govt.
+Agency or Organian Cluding my right to have the property and my right to receive Just Com discuss any concerns I might have fies my property and I understand fies my property and I understand perty appraised at no cost to pensation based upon the regarding the information appraisal or valuation I have been provided.
 I

 (Govt.
-Agency or Organization)
+Agency or Organization 1)

-er to donate an ease o waive all or a portion of my acquisition rights ment or donate my land as described below. -
+er to donate an eas to waive all or a portion of my acc ement or donate my land as desc ribed below. s accruing to me under

-Let it be known that by sig the Uniform Act. nature hereon, I fre eely and without duress waive any and all right s accruing to me for a purchase under
+Let it be known that by sig the Uniform Act. gnature hereon, I fr eely and without duress waive ar ny and all rights accruing to o me for a purchase under

 Signature of Owner(s):

+Name of Owner(s):

 Name of Owner(s):

 Address of Owner(s):

 Plat #: Date: